InterstellarJS/PlanetTech/README.md

 **GOAL:**
-PlanetTechJS is an open-source JavaScript library built using vanilla THREE.js, accompanied by a React UI for editing planets.
-Its purpose is to generate procedural planets and terrains using a quadtree LOD approach.
-The goal of this project is not to replicate titles like Star Citizen or No Man's Sky, but rather to provide a toolkit that emulates the tools they might utilize for planet creation.
-The focus is solely on crafting planets, offering a straightforward and adaptable approach to designing realistic and visually captivating 3D planets on a grand scale.
-The key for this project to work is **scale**, meaning the ability to transition from sky to ground with good resolution.
+GOAL: PlanetTechJS is an open-source JavaScript library built using vanilla THREE.js, accompanied by a React UI for editing planets.
+Its primary purpose is to generate procedural planets and terrains using a quadtree LOD approach.
+The aim of this project is not to replicate titles like Star Citizen or No Man's Sky, but rather to provide a toolkit that emulates the tools they might employ for planet creation.
+The sole focus is on crafting planets, offering a straightforward and adaptable approach to designing realistic and visually captivating 3D planets on a grand scale.
+The key to the success of this project lies in its ability to handle **scale**, allowing for seamless transitions from the sky to the ground with high resolution.
 PlanetTechJS will include customizable features such as terrain textures, ground physics, atmospheric effects, and more.
-Thus, it does not encompass spaceships, weapons, player dynamics, etc., only planet generation.
+Thus, it does not encompass spaceships, weapons, player dynamics, etc.; its sole focus is planet generation.

 What sets this library apart is its utilization of the GPU for all tasks.
 This includes generating textures for each facet, performing displacement, and shaping PlaneGeometries into spherical forms; the entire process occurs on the GPU.
-As such, there is no need for WebWorkers at this stage.
+Consequently, there is no need for WebWorkers at this stage.

 ## Features
 - Procedural planet generation: Create unique and realistic planets using procedural algorithms.